AY2324S2-CS2103T-T08-1/tp/docs/DeveloperGuide.md

     2. IABS requests the necessary detail for checking patient visit history (NRIC).
     3. Healthcare worker enters the patient's details.
     4. IABS validates the entered data.
-    5. IABS displays the patient record to the database.
+    5. IABS displays the patient profile to the database.
 - **Extensions:**

   3a.
 IABS detects an error in the entered data (user does not exist).